stefanwatermann/XPack/README.md

 # XojoPack

-XojoPack is a package manager software for XOJO code.
+A package manager software for XOJO code.